guillaume-hoareau/ELK-CPACF/part2.md

 # Part II - Starting an ELK on LinuxONE for Monitoring Cryptographic Activities

+This this part, you will learn how to monitor the APIs of a LinuxONE and to send captured information to a no-slq database.

 ## What the ELK..?!
 Elasticsearch is a search engine based on Lucene.
 It provides a distributed, multitenant-capable full-text search engine with an HTTP web interface and schema-free JSON documents.
 Elasticsearch is developed in Java and is released as open source under the terms of the Apache License.
 Official clients are available in Java, .NET (C#), PHP, Python, Apache Groovy, Ruby and many other languages.
 According to the DB-Engines ranking, Elasticsearch is the most popular enterprise search engine followed by Apache Solr, also based on Lucene.